Story is everything…

 Kevin Keegan is a storyteller and a creator; he is a firm believer that when making a film, story comes first above all else.
 This was learned early during his education in television production at Chattahoochee Tech and reinforced while gaining his B.S. in Media Studies and Entertainment from Kennesaw State University.

 Kevin cut his teeth shooting and editing high-end weddings in Atlanta and went on to survive the DSLR revolution, both with lessons critical in the ‘docu’ and ‘reality’ environments he’s now accustomed to.
-Kevin has continued to expand his professional portfolio with his directorial debut on short, Dear Tori, music videos for artists Pip The Pansy and Sam Burchfield, and helping brands like SARcraft Survival and Bent’s Woodworking grow by showing potential customers THEIR story.
-He has also served as freelance grip, camera assistant, and assistant director for short films across the southeast, done compositing work for Ideas United, and promos for Special Olympics Georgia; the latter earning a Regional Student Emmy and Broadcast Educator’s Award.
+Kevin has continued to expand his professional portfolio with his directorial debut on short, Dear Tori, music videos for artists Pip The Pansy and Sam Burchfield, and helping brands like SARcraft Survival and Bent’s Woodworking grow their social presence by showing potential customers THEIR story.
+He has also worked as freelance grip, camera assistant, and assistant director for short films across the southeast, done compositing work for Ideas United, and promos for Special Olympics Georgia; the latter earning a Regional Student Emmy and Broadcast Educator’s Award.

 Kevin has continued to tailor his skillset while pursuing the livelong study of filmmaking, enjoys outdoor pursuits and practices wilderness survival and first aid while volunteering for his local county’s search and rescue team.